 Earlier this month I was invited to attend a press junket for DreamWorks Pictures’ Bridge of Spies.
-I had the chance to screen the movie as well and my full review will be posted here this coming Friday.
+I had the chance to screen the movie as well.
+My full review will be posted here this coming Friday.
 The cast members in attendance at the junket were Director, Steven Spielberg, Tom Hanks, Amy Ryan, Alan Alda, and Mark Rylance.
-To say that I am a huge fan of both Steven Spielberg and Tom Hank would be an understatement so, I was thrilled to be part of a Q & A with this amazingly talented group of people.
+To say that I am a huge fan of both Steven Spielberg and Tom Hank would be an understatement.
+So, I was thrilled to be part of a Q & A with this amazingly talented group of people.

 Bridge of Spies tells the story of James Donovan, (played by Tom Hanks) a Brooklyn lawyer who finds himself thrust into the center of the Cold War when the CIA sends him on the near-impossible task to negotiate the release of a captured American U-2 pilot.
-Now, my retention of High School History is limited at best but, I can honestly say that I had never heard about this event taking place and I was fascinated by the story.
-Steven Spielberg is a master at bringing pieces of history onto the screen and I was very interested in finding out what went into the making of this film and how this story came to the attention of Mr. Spielberg.
-When asked why he got involved in this story I was surprised to find out that he had not known about it either until recently.
+Now, my retention of High School History is limited at best.
+But, I can honestly say I’d never heard about this event taking place and I was fascinated by the story.
+Steven Spielberg is a master at bringing pieces of history onto the screen.
+I was interested in what went into the making of this film and how this story came to the attention of Mr. Spielberg.
+When asked why he got involved in this story, I was surprised to find out that he had not known about it either until recently.

 It really is such an important piece of history and very relevant in today’s political climate as well.
 Tom Hanks, who has played many heroes in his film career, was asked if playing a real life American hero in the movie was part of a bookend or another chapter in men he has played before who are similarly heroic?